naeemnur/naeemnur.com/src/posts/2021-11-19-ambidextrous.md

 >ambidextrous friend
 >
->found her from the internet
+>met her on the internet
 >
 >off: paints and on: writes